mmiddleton/mmiddleton-fish546/Readme.md

 2. Learn more about how to use Jupyter Notebook to communicate how these analyses were performed so that they are reproducible by myself or others.

-3. Take MiSeq data from an RRBS-treated sperm sample through the steps necessary (`FastQC`, `Trim_Galore`, `BLAST`, etc.) to examine the methylome of that sample.
+3. Take MiSeq data from an RRBS-treated sperm sample through the steps necessary (`FastQC`, `Trim_Galore`, `Bismark`, etc.) to examine the methylome of that sample.

 ##Repository Structure
 `analyses/`